OutSystems/AzureARMTemplates/README.md

 **Features:**

 - Support for OutSystems 10 and 11.
-- Optional catalogs.
-You may chose to create a separate session (OutSystems 10 and 11) and/or log catalogs (OutSystems 11 only).
+- Catalogs configuration.
+You can configure the session catalog (OutSystems 10 and 11) and the log catalog (OutSystems 11 only).
 For performance reasons its highly recommended to create separate session and log catalogs.
 - Frontends in a Virtual Machine Scale Set for manual and auto-scale.
 - Deploy OutSystems on your own Virtual Network.